How to Choose a Bulimia Treatment Program/Center

 Levels of Care for Bulimia Nervosa

 On top of different treatment modalities, there are also several levels of care for people with bulimia nervosa or other eating disorders.
-This can range from inpatient treatment, during which a patient needs near-constant care or observation, to outpatient treatment, where a patient sees a therapist on a regular basis but otherwise lives at home and has a regular schedule.
+This can range from inpatient treatment, during which a patient needs near-constant care or observation, to outpatient treatment, where a patient sees a therapist on a regular basis, but otherwise lives at home and has a regular schedule.

 When determining the type of treatment you may want to pursue, it’s important to keep in mind not just the specific therapies that may work best but which level of care will be most helpful.